 Mathematics

-At Stoke Prior First School a structured mathematics lesson takes place every day, which incorporates a variety of teaching methods and equipment, with oral and mental work and reasoning featuring strongly in lessons.
-We aim for our children to enjoy maths and to give them the opportunities to become numerate, confident and competent learners who can use and apply their mathematical skills and knowledge to a range of questions and problems.
+At Stoke Prior First School, all children experience a progressive, structured mathematics lesson every day.
+Throughout each lesson, children take part in mental, oral and practical learning, whilst reasoning about their thinking and solving problems to deepen their understanding.
+We aim for all of our children to enjoy maths and to give them the opportunities to become numerate, confident and competent learners, who can use and apply their mathematical skills and knowledge in a broad range of scenarios and make connections across their mathematical ideas.

-Maths activities are planned to promote and extend knowledge of numbers, times tables, shape, space and measures and handling data.
-To support our work we use a variety of resources, such as our scheme of work 'Master The Curriculum,' practical apparatus, Numicon resources, computer software and games.
-Children at Stoke Prior find mathematics exciting and thoroughly enjoy practical ‘hands on’ lessons.
+Maths activities are planned to promote and extend knowledge of number, geometry, measures and statistics.
+Lesson sequences follow the award-winning ‘White Rose Maths’ scheme of work, supplemented with additional computer software and practical games.
+Children at Stoke Prior find mathematics exciting and thoroughly enjoy practical, ‘hands-on’, lessons.

-Coherence - A coherent learning progression through the curriculum, providing a deep and connected understanding of maths that they can apply in a range of contexts.
+Coherence – A coherent learning progression throughout the curriculum, providing a deep and connected understanding of maths that they can apply in a range of contexts.

-Representation and Structure - Careful selection of how mathematics is presented to children in different ways such as through diagrams, images and practical apparatus e.g. counters, cubes, Numicon.
+Representation and Structure – Careful selection of how mathematics is presented to children in different ways, such as through diagrams, images and practical apparatus, e.g. counters, cubes and Numicon etc.

 Mathematical Thinking – Looking for patterns and making mathematical connections through reasoning and conjecture.